davideast/angular-universal-express/README.md

 ### Server

-In your Angular CLI project create a `server` folder and an `index.js` file inside of it.
+In your Angular CLI project find the `dist-server` folder and add an `index.js` file inside of it.

 ```js
 const { angularUniversal } = require('angular-universal-express');